 - First, melt your milk chocolate on a medium heat initially for 30-second bursts stirring after each one.
 After 3 bursts of 30 seconds drop to 15 seconds at a time checking after each burst to see when your chocolate has fully melted.

 - When it has fully melted pour it onto the parchment paper and using a spatula spread it out in a rectangular shape till it is only about 1 centimetre thick.

-- Quickly pop your white chocolate in the microwave and start on 30-second blasts on a medium heat.
-The white chocolate will take less time to melt so only do two 30-second blasts then drop to 15 second blasts.
+- Quickly pop your white chocolate in the microwave and start on 30-second blasts on medium heat.
+The white chocolate will take less time to melt so only do two 30-second blasts then drop to 15-second blasts.

 - Once it has melted pour it on top of the milk chocolate slab and give it a few swirls with your spatula to help the white chocolate cover most of the milk chocolate and mix it together a little to give it the attractive swirly pattern.